Death of Dale Earnhardt: Race events

 Pilgrim: Cheers; talk to you later.

 Pilgrim related that there was no further crew conversation with Earnhardt, but that he did cheer on teammates Waltrip and Dale Jr. over the radio, up to the end of the race.

 The race restarted on lap 180, with Waltrip and Earnhardt Jr. still out in front.
 Sterling Marlin, who had beaten Earnhardt in the Gatorade Duel, led the next three laps before Waltrip took the lead again.
 The lead changed several times between Waltrip and Earnhardt Jr. during the next few laps.

 As the laps wound down, Waltrip and Earnhardt Jr. were running in first and second place, with Earnhardt Sr. behind them, blocking Marlin's attempts to pass.
-With less than two laps remaining, Fox commentator Darrell Waltrip noted that "Sterling had beat the front end off of that ol' Dodge (Marlin's car) just trying to get around Dale Earnhardt, Sr."
+With less than two laps remaining, Fox commentator Darrell Waltrip noted that "Sterling had beat the front end off of that ol' Dodge (Marlin's car) just trying to get around Dale Earnhardt Sr."

 Final lap crash

-The accident occurred in turn 4—the final turn of the final lap—when Earnhardt made light contact with Marlin and slid off course.
+The accident occurred in turn 4, the final turn of the final lap, when Earnhardt made light contact with Marlin and slid off course.
 When Earnhardt attempted to regain control and turned back onto the track, he crossed in front of Schrader, hitting Schrader and dragging his car up the track.
 Earnhardt collided head-on into the retaining wall at a critical angle with his car going an estimated speed between 155 and 160 mph, enough to break the right rear wheel assembly off the car.
 Upon impact, his hood pins severed, causing his hood to open and slam up against the windshield multiple times.
 As Michael Waltrip and Dale Earnhardt Jr. were about to complete the race, both of the wrecked cars went down the steep banking and slid into the infield grass near the exit of turn 4.
 All other drivers were able to make it past them without incident.
 After both cars came to a stop on the infield, Schrader climbed out of his car uninjured and went to check on Earnhardt.
 Earnhardt's window net was still up, and Schrader pulled it down himself, then frantically signaled for paramedics who were just arriving at the crash site.
 That day, and in retellings of the events, Schrader described what he saw in indirect terms: "We've got bigger problems.
 Look, I'm not a doctor, I'm telling you it don't look good."
 His brief interview after being released from the mandatory trip to the infield care center was likely the first indication to most observers that the situation was serious.
-Only shortly after the 10-year anniversary when asked about it, did Schrader finally say, "Here's the deal.
+Only shortly after the tenth anniversary when asked about it, did Schrader finally say, "Here's the deal.
 When I went up to the car ...
 I knew.
 I knew he was dead, yeah. ...
 I didn't want to be the one who said 'Dale is dead.

 This is undoubtedly one of the toughest announcements that I've ever personally had to make, but after the accident in turn four at the end of the Daytona 500, we've lost Dale Earnhardt.